50 Things to Do in Boston: Ultimate Boston Bucket List (2023)

-Boston, Massachusetts – New England’s big city – is truly where old meets new.
+As New England’s biggest and most famous city, Boston is where old meets new.
 The convergence of historical sites and modern attractions can be seen within every cobblestone street and modern shopping center.
-It’s not every day a city can seamlessly integrate old and new the way Boston does.
 You can start your day at Paul Revere’s House and end your night on a downtown rooftop bar.
 The possibilities are endless.

 Wander the Museum of Fine Arts.